rigojr/jsnad/README.md

 outerFn();
 ```

-# Packages & dependencies
-- A package could be for Node, for frontend(web browser) or both.
-- Semver range version.
-- `package-lock=false` in `.npmrc` will turn off the automatic generation for the `package-locl.json`.
-- The `package.json` should be the source of truth.
-- Only top level development denpendencies are installed.
-The development dependencies of sub-dependencies will not be installed.
-- `--production` flag can be used with `npm install` in order to ignore development dependencies.
-- About Semver range
-  - Major is the left number and indicates a change of behavior breakes an API.
-  - Minor is the middle number, indicates that a package has been extended, and it is fully backwards compatible.
-  - Patch is the right-most number and indicates that a bug has been fixed.
-  - Semver allows a flexible version strategy.
-  - Using `^` caret character the same as using x in the Minor and Patch position.
-- There are a `"bin"` field in the `package.json` that allows to define the associate namespace with a Node program script of the package.
-  - There are a folder inside `node_modules`, `.bin` with all commands that could be execute as a Nde program.
-- `npm test` and `npm start` are dedicates npm namespaces.

 # Node's module systems
 - `require` function looks for the packages into `node_modules`, once found returns the exportated value from the main file expressed in the `package.json`.
 - There are `package module` and `local module`.